 A wider pathway may not be a garden tool per se, but it can be an important aspect of gardening for seniors.

 Loss of balance is generally associated with the aging process, and as a result, one should make their garden as easy to walk in as possible.
-If walking through your garden is something akin to being the tightrope walker at a Barnum and Bailey’s event, then your garden is not friendly towards the disabled gardener.
+If walking through your garden is something akin to being the tightrope walker at a Barnum and Bailey’s event, then your garden is not friendly towards the aging gardener.

 If the garden you’re building is for somebody with a wheelchair, you’re going to want to make the pathways at least three feet wide.
-If not, you can get by with less space for a pathway, but you still want to ensure that you have adequate room to walk, turn around, and to safely walk beside baskets full of eggplant.
+If not, you can get by with less space for a pathway, but you still want to ensure that you have adequate room to move, turn around, and to safely walk beside baskets full of eggplant.

 9) The Gardener’s Friend Pruners